omeka/everywhere-enduser/README.md

 # everywhere-enduser
-End user documentation for Omeka Everywhere
+User-friendly documentation for Omeka Everywhere Collection Viewer and Mobile Application.
+These documents are meant to be helpful to those deploying Omeka Everywhere in communicating how the interfaces work to their visitors.